-The feature flags framework is a revolutionary method of software development that allows individual features of a software product to be individually enabled or disabled.
+A feature flags framework is a revolutionary tool for software development that allows individual features of a software product to be individually enabled or disabled.
 Feature flags allow features to be centrally managed from outside of the application, meaning they can even be turned on and off after they’ve already been rolled out to end users.

 Why Use a Feature Flags Framework?

 Any new software feature needs to go through rigorous testing before being rolled out as the default user experience.
 To determine the optimal design, an experimentation period takes place, during which separate test groups are provided with different candidate versions of the planned changes.
 Each test group’s usage is tracked against predetermined metrics that will be used to identify the best-performing option.

 The feature flag framework allows code deployment to occur separately from the live rollout, without any interruption in service.
 The code for all versions of a new or updated feature can be deployed simultaneously to all users, and the feature toggles can then be enabled or disabled for the version associated with each user test group.

 An experimentation platform provides you with the tools to perform a controlled rollout of new features through the use of feature flags.
 After code deployment into the production environment has been completed, the feature flags can be individually enabled to roll them out to end users.
 This allows development teams to monitor the impacts of each feature, and turn a feature off if it negatively impacts the customer experience.